 - To make the biscuit topping: Sift together the self-rising flour and garlic powder.

-- Cut 1/2 cup plus 2 Tbsp cold butter into the flour until it resembles cornmeal.
+- Cut ½ cup plus 2 tablespoon cold butter into the flour until it resembles cornmeal.

 - Add the cheddar cheese and diced onion.
 Toss until combined.

 - Make a well in the center and add the buttermilk.
 Stir through until the dry ingredients are fully moistened.

 - Use a 4 oz ice cream scoop to divide the dough into even portions.
 Arrange on top of the filling.
 Melt the remaining 2 tablespoon butter and brush the tops.